 Lord Lisvane, formerly Sir Robert Rogers, was educated at Tonbridge and Lincoln College, Oxford.
 He was a Rhodes Research Scholar, worked briefly in the Ministry of Defence, and joined the service of the House of Commons in 1972.
 In a career spanning 42 years Robert worked in every area of the House’s business, and was successively Clerk of Select Committees, Clerk of the Journals and Clerk of Legislation.
 He was Clerk Assistant and Head of the Department of Chamber and Committee Services from 2009-11 and from 2011–14 was the Clerk of the House of Commons.

-On the administrative side Robert was Secretary of the House of Commons Commission 2001-04, and as Clerk of the House he was Chief Executive, Corporate Officer and Accounting Officer.
+On the administrative side, between 2001-04 Robert was Secretary of the House of Commons Commission and, as Clerk of the House, he was Chief Executive, Corporate Officer and Accounting Officer.

-He is an Honorary Fellow of Lincoln College, Oxford, an Honorary Bencher of the Middle Temple Inn of Court, and an independent Vice-President of the Local Government Association.
+He is also an Honorary Fellow of Lincoln College, Oxford, and an Honorary Bencher of the Middle Temple Inn of Court.